Fiery crash closes FM 1960 in Atascocita

-It happened near Park Way around 11 a.m., according to the Atascocita Fire Department.
+It happened near Kings Park Way around 11 a.m., according to the Atascocita Fire Department.

 Firefighters were on scene putting out a small vehicle fire that erupted after the impact.